 The growing awareness of the finite nature of the non-renewable, non-substitutable phosphorus resource has encouraged state and private institutions to reuse the phosphorus, which has been excreted in sewage sludge, as raw material.

-With AVA cleanphos, we have developed a process based on hydrothermal carbonization that offers a clever and economic solution for this global challenge.
+We have developed a process based on hydrothermal carbonization that offers a clever and economic solution for this global challenge.
 As a result, the phosphorus is not recovered from the sewage sludge or from the ash from sewage sludge Monoblock plants, but directly from the HTC coal.
 This technology provides considerable advantages.